CSS3 radial gradients

 position

 The position the gradient radiates from is determined by specifying the position of its centre.
-This takes the form of up to two keyword or unit values, specified in exactly the same way as CSS background-position.
+This takes the form of at, followed by keyword or unit values, specified in basically the same way as CSS background-position.
 So for example (the button in the example is 107 pixels wide):

-• left top means "place the gradient centre in the top left corner".
+• circle at left top means “place the gradient centre in the top left corner”.

-• 70px 80px means "place the gradient centre 70 pixels across the element and 80 pixels down".
+• circle at 70px 80px means “place the gradient centre 70 pixels across the element and 80 pixels down”.

 • If you set no value at all for the gradient position, it is assumed to be in the center of the element, ie center center or 50% 50%.